Vendor selection criteria: Choose the right vendor

 It’s luck by chance to come across suppliers who share similar values and business principles.
 When you partner with such vendors, it’s indeed going to be smooth sailing throughout, and there would be low instances where miscommunication or mishap happen.
 You can quickly bring each other to the same page and maintain this synchronicity throughout.

-When there is a problem, raise your voice.
-Make sure your opinions are heard and validated.
-When you stay quiet during such instances, even a tiny tiff can turn into a big collapse until one of you call it quits.
 Communication can be in the form of emails, newsletters, virtual or physical meetings, phone calls.
 And when they initiate the conversation, acknowledge and respond at the earliest.
 Feedback or complaints, shoot them right away and help them grow.

-Earn their respect and regards by paying on or before time.
-When suppliers receive payment on time, they can close their accounts right away, rather than wait till the next cycle.
 Process invoices as soon as they come in.
-For seamless processing, use an vendor management system.
+For seamless processing, use a vendor management system.
 This software will automatically read the invoice, fill in the data, and let you approve and pay.
 Scheduling payments is possible in supplier management software too.

 A partner always holds a step above the vendors, given the value they bring in.
 Vendors aren’t given the same priorities and considerations, as it’s treated only as a buyer-supplier relationship.
-Cross the bridge and start treating your vendors as partners, as they are an indispensable part of your day-to-day operations.
-Taking this step can secure your vendor relationships at any time.

 It’s a general assumption in the business world that clients don't think twice before switching to another vendor when they hear better deals.
 There cannot be any other destructive way than this to knock down vendor relationships.

 Are you expecting more rewards?
 Your vendors do too.
 Return the value and balance they bring you by being loyal to them.
 Tottering away from one to another is a big no for robust vendor management.
+Instead, consider how to automate vendor management processes to strengthen relationships and enhance loyalty, ensuring that both you and your vendors benefit from a lasting partnership.

 Be their indirect marketing partner and refer them to your circle.
 If they have referral or partnership systems, join them and share a word with your other vendors and clients.
 Appreciate their milestones and achievements on social media and share your online presence with them.
-After all, it’s a kind gesture that will surely win your vendors’ hearts.
-It works the other way too.
-You can also request referrals and ask them to introduce you to key people/companies they know.

 No is a powerful word that can carry an intense message when used in business conversations.
 When your supplier asks for a favor, you cannot promise, politely refuse and explain why.
 It’s common to hear ‘No’ as a response from vendors during negotiations.
-If they have a solid backup on why it’s impossible to reduce costs, understand their perspective and stay professional rather than push them more.
-Vendor relationship management can only flourish, when you both work together and understand each other.

 Trusted by finance teams at startups to enterprises.